Lucius Tarquinius Superbus: Modern representations

 William Shakespeare describes the events leading to Tarquin's downfall in his long poem The Rape of Lucrece.
 He also alludes to Tarquin in his plays, Titus Andronicus, Julius Caesar, Coriolanus, Macbeth, and Cymbeline.

 In 1765, Patrick Henry gave a speech before the Virginia House of Burgesses in opposition to the Stamp Act of 1765.
 Toward the end of his speech, he inserted as a rhetorical flourish a comparison between King George III and various historical figures who were brought low by their enemies, including Charles I, Caesar, and, in some accounts, Tarquin.

 The cultural phenomenon known as "tall poppy syndrome," in which persons of unusual merit are attacked or resented because of their achievements, derives its name from the episode in Livy in which Tarquin is said to have instructed his son Sextus to weaken the city of Gabii by destroying its leading men.
 The motif of using an unwitting messenger to deliver such a message through the metaphor of cutting the heads off the tallest poppies may have been borrowed from Herodotus, whose Histories contain a similar story involving ears of wheat instead of poppies.
 A passage concerning Livy's version of the story appears in Kierkegaard's Fear and Trembling.

 Benjamin Britten employed the character in his 1946 chamber opera The Rape of Lucretia.

 Tarquin also appears in the fourth book of The Trials of Apollo series by Rick Riordan.
-He is depicted as a zombie king who attacks the demigods for trying to rewrite the Sybilline Books.
+He is depicted as a zombie king who attacks the demigods for trying to rewrite the Sibylline Books.

+Tarquin Superbus is a character in Claire-Louis Bennet's novel Checkout-19.